quietinvestor/do-tf-k8s/README.md

-# DigitalOcean Terraform Kubernetes
+# DigitalOcean Terraform PostgreSQL Backend

-Kubernetes cluster built with Terraform on DigitalOcean.
+PostgreSQL backend for Terraform on DigitalOcean.